nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Value Proposition

-WerkIt! aims to be the one-stop application for our target users to put their workout routines in a simple and quick manner, instead of memorising it in their heads or using a conventional note-taking app to keep track of their workout routines, where there are many other day-to-day things being kept too.
+WerkIt! aims to be a one-stop application for our target users to manage their workout routines in a simple and quick manner, instead of memorising it in their heads or using a conventional note-taking application to keep track of their workout routines, where there are many other day-to-day things being kept too.

 ## User Stories